tu2-atmanand/task-board-docs/docs/Components/Task_Formats.md

 ![Task In File](../../assets/TaskInFileLegend.png)

+{: .note }
+> - Its not compulsory to put the metadata at the end, from `v1.3.0`, you are free to use any format you want and can place the properties where you want in the task title.
+> - Similarly, its not important to add all sub-tasks or description lines one after another, you are free to change the order.
+> - **Note :** Ensure that you do not add any empty lines inside your description.

 ## The Checkbox Pattern

 Obsidian supports three types of pattern to create a checkbox or in other words a task item as shown below  :